The Nitrate Limit in Your Tap Water Was Set in 1962 — And Science Has Moved On

 The 1962 Limit and What It Was Based On

-The EPA’s current maximum contaminant level (MCL) for nitrates in drinking water is 10 milligrams per litre — a standard that has been in place since 1962.
-When that limit was set, the primary concern was a condition called methemoglobinemia, or blue baby syndrome — a potentially fatal condition in which high nitrate exposure reduces the blood’s ability to carry oxygen in infants under six months old.
+The EPA’s current maximum contaminant level for nitrates is 10 mg/L — unchanged since 1962.
+When that limit was set, the primary concern was methemoglobinemia (blue baby syndrome) — a potentially fatal condition in which high nitrate exposure reduces the blood’s oxygen-carrying capacity in infants under six months old.
+The 10 mg/L limit was designed to protect infants from that specific acute condition.
+It was not based on research into cancer risk, thyroid function, or cardiovascular health.
+It was derived from 1960s science with a 1960s scope.

 What the Science Now Shows

-Beyond cancer risk, research has also linked chronic nitrate exposure to thyroid disruption — nitrates compete with iodine uptake in the thyroid gland, potentially impairing thyroid hormone production — and to adverse outcomes in pregnancy, including pre-term birth and neural tube defects at exposure levels currently considered legal.
+Beyond cancer, chronic nitrate exposure has been linked to thyroid disruption (nitrates compete with iodine for thyroid uptake) and adverse pregnancy outcomes including pre-term birth and neural tube defects — at exposure levels currently considered legal.

 Legal Doesn’t Mean Safe